MaddyJace/MaddyJace/README.md

 ## Hi there 👋

+- 🔭 I'm not working on a project.
+- 🌱 I’m currently learning Java and Rust, and I'm about to start a new project, which is a huge GUI project based on Windows and Android.
+- 📫 How to reach me: [MaddyJace.qq](https://MaddyJace.vip.qq.com?utm_source=github_readme) <a href="https://x.com/ReturnWheat" rel="me">@MaddyJace</a> <a href="https://user.qzone.qq.com/2743063754" rel="me">@MaddyJace </href>
+- 😄 Pronouns: Keep exploring the world.
+- ⚡ Fun fact: Never sleeps 💤
 <!--
 **MaddyJace/MaddyJace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.